Home | What's New | Ragtime Sources

 The foregoing Ragtime Compendium is an excellent resource to verify the existence of a ragtime composition or find out is publisher and whether the piece has been published.

 There are a number of excellent online sources of digitized sheet music collections that include large selections of rags and ragtime era music.
-The most comprehensive starting point would be the Sheet Music Consortium, which is a clearing house for the following 4 (free) digital collections (which can also be searched separately):

 The following collections also contain (free) digitized sheet music, including some ragtime, but to a much lesser extent (set out below in alphabetical order):

-Finally, you can usually find extensive sheet music for sale on EBay, which can be another way of obtaining hard to find ragtime sheet music:
+Finally, you can usually find extensive sheet music for sale on eBay, which can be another way of obtaining hard to find ragtime sheet music:

 On each of the separate essays I have written on ragtime music (see the table of contents to these essays) I have included recommended commercial recordings of ragtime related to each essay.
 In addition, there are a number of free MIDI recordings of ragtime music on the Internet, including the following sites: